Beware of fake lookalike websites replicating ComBank Digital!

 The Computer Crimes Investigation Division of the Criminal Investigation Department (CID) is conducting an extensive investigation into the matter, based on complaints from consumers who have lost millions of rupees.

-Information has emerged about several organized groups involved in this racket, and several suspects have been remanded in custody.
-Our Criminal Investigation Department also inquired about this, and a senior officer stated that this fraud had taken place through a fake website designed to resemble the official website of the Commercial Bank.
-The officer said this was not a fraud committed by hacking the bank’s official website.
-The officer also said further investigations are being conducted, that bank officials have not been questioned as suspects, and that the Criminal Investigation Department has not uncovered any evidence that this involves bank officials.
+Our team also enquired with the Criminal Investigation Department about the above incidents, and a senior officer stated that this fraud had taken place through a fake website designed to resemble the official website of the Commercial Bank.
+The officer said the incident was not a fraud committed by hacking the bank’s official website.
+He added that further investigations are being conducted, that bank officials have not been questioned as suspects, and that the Criminal Investigation Department has not uncovered any evidence that this involves bank officials.

 How do you protect yourself from these fraudulent websites?

-Check the URL: Always use only the official addresses https://www.combank.lk or https://www.combankdigital.com.
+Check the URL: always use only the official addresses https://www.combank.lk or https://www.combankdigital.com.

 Use the Mobile App: It is safer to use the official ComBank Digital mobile application (App) than using websites.